 Los Angeles native and multidisciplinary artist, designer, and creative director Kenesha Sneed makes art, ceramics, and textiles under the name Tactile Matter.

-DC-area native Nasozi Kakembo founded xN Studio in Brooklyn in 2011 and carries furniture, mudcloth and indigo pillow covers, and other homewares, as well as fair-trade goods from Uganda.
+D.C.-area native Nasozi Kakembo founded xN Studio in Brooklyn in 2011 and carries furniture, mudcloth and indigo pillow covers, and other homewares as well as fair-trade goods from Uganda.

 Founder Shannon Maldonado stocks Philadelphia shop Yowie (which has been featured everywhere from Bon Appétit to Architectural Digest to Domino magazine) with bright home goods (zebra-print towels, colorful glassware), banana jam, camo-print totes, and bread-based zines. —Hilary Reid

-Gift Shops and Beyond
+Gift shops and beyond

-In our research over the last couple of days, we found a bunch of Black-owned businesses we that didn’t fit neatly into any of the categories above.
+In our research over the past couple of days, we found a bunch of Black-owned businesses that didn’t fit neatly into any of the categories above.
 There’s also a handful of business our writers and editors know, love, and patronize regularly that defy genres, so we’ve included those Black-owned businesses here.

 Bold Xchange is an online marketplace started by Danielle Deavens and Doug Spencer with the goal of making it easier to find and shop Black-owned brands.
 They currently have a selection of beauty, skin-care, apparel, and household items on their site.
 When you shop on their platform, you’re also getting fast, three-day shipping and an opportunity to save money the more you buy. —Jenna Milliner-Waddell

 This is the best laundromat in the neighborhood, but it’s so much more than a laundromat.
-Started by sisters Corinna and Theresa Williams, they sell really nice eco-friendly products (my favorite is the stain stick), and in normal times, they also have delicious treats to enjoy while you’re doing your laundry. —Casey Lewis
+Started by sisters Corinna and Theresa Williams, they sell really nice ecofriendly products (my favorite is the stain stick), and in normal times, they have delicious treats to enjoy while you’re doing your laundry. —Casey Lewis

-Founded by art director Malcolm Dia, Manual is a film photo company that offers disposable cameras and film development services.
+Founded by art director Malcolm Dia, Manual is a film-photo company that offers disposable cameras and film-development services.
 Dia is currently developing protest photos taken on Manual cameras for free and donating a portion of all sales to the Minnesota Freedom Fund.

-Located in Crown Heights, Marché Rue Dix carries vintage clothing, home goods, and jewelry, as well as natural beauty products, teas, coffees, and spices. —Hilary Reid
+Located in Crown Heights, Marché Rue Dix carries vintage clothing, home goods, and jewelry as well as natural beauty products, teas, coffees, and spices. —Hilary Reid

-The world of knitting can be intimidating, but yarn-store–slash–workshop String Thing Studio is anything but.
+The world of knitting can be intimidating, but yarn store–slash–workshop String Thing Studio is anything but.
 Even though the store boasts a wide array of skeins — from $5 balls of cotton string to over $50 balls of cashmere and wool yarn — owner Felicia Eve gives expert advice for people of all knitting levels.
 String Thing Studio is in the process of selling more items online, including some cashmere yarn and a personally curated “quaranskein mystery package,” or you can invest in a gift card, all of which are 20 percent off. —Kayla Levy

-Editor’s Note: An earlier version of this story had ‘right now’ in the headline.
+Editor’s note: An earlier version of this story had “right now’”in the headline.
 We’ve removed it.
 This story, and our support for these businesses, is ongoing.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.